 Turn off your ignition as well as all the lights and other electric or electronic device that may use battery power when the ignition is off.
 Disconnect the ignition system by uncoupling the ignition coil or taking out the fuel pump fuse or relay.

-Step 2: Check for dead battery terminals.
+Step 2: Check for voltage drop at the battery terminal connections

-With the ignition system off, touch the red probe of the multimeter to the positive battery post and the black probe to the cable terminal that connects to the same battery post.
+Touch the red probe of the multimeter to the positive battery post and the black probe to the cable terminal that connects to the same battery post.
 Ask someone to crank the engine and take note of the reading.

-Step 3: Test the battery.
+Step 3: Test the battery

 Testing your car’s battery voltage can be done using a voltmeter or a power probe.

-- How to test a battery with a voltmeter
+How to test a battery with a voltmeter

-Take out the battery’s terminal cover and clean the terminals.
-Set the voltmeter to the lowest voltage setting that’s above 15 volts.
 Connect the voltmeter’s positive (red) lead to the battery’s positive terminal and touch the voltmeter’s negative (black) lead to the battery’s negative terminal.
 Check the voltage reading.

-- How to test a battery with a power probe
+How to test a battery with a power probe

 Remove the battery’s terminal cover and attach the positive (red) lead of the power probe to the battery’s positive terminal.
 Connect the negative lead of the power probe to the battery’s negative terminal.
 Touch the tip of the probe to the battery’s positive terminal and check the voltage reading.